zenbones-theme/zenbones.nvim/README.md

 colorscheme zenbones-lua
 ```

-It works pretty much the same as the first one however you have to also install
+It works pretty much the same as the first one but pretty handy when extending
-lush.
+or customizing the colors to your likings.

 ## Showcase